PatriceDargenton/DemoBlazorPages/README.md

 - Fewer steps from fork to running site (see below)

 ## How to deploy
-1. Create a repository based on this template via the "Use this template" button (you don't fork, a fork is for contributing to this template or creating your own template)
+1. Create a repository based on this template via the "Use this template" button (you don't fork, a fork is for contributing to this template or creating your own template, repository name must be blazor-pages, and keep all branches!)
 2. Go to your repository Settings > GitHub Pages > set the source branch to `gh-pages-from-actions`
 3. View your site at https://[ `your user name` | `your organization name` ].github.io